sts10/sts10.github.io/_posts/2018-12-07-optimizing-rust-advent-of-code-day-5.markdown

 }
 ```

-This led to a huge boost in efficiency... on the order of 250x by Daniel's calculations.
-I didn't do a speed test myself, but it was way faster.
+This led to a huge boost in efficiency... when doing part 2 of the challenge (which effectively requires you react/solve 26 long polymers), Daniel says his run time went from ~30 minutes to ~7 seconds!
+I didn't do a speed test myself, but I saw a tremendous improvement.

+Of course, this change would likely increase the overall program's efficiency no matter what programming language I used.
+But the next two are (relatively) particular to Rust.

 ## Don't make a String when sticking with `&str`s will do